hussainadeli/COVID-19-CaseStudy-and-Predictions/README.md

 ```console
 git clone https://github.com/tarunk04/COVID-19-CaseStudy-and-Predictions
 ```
-or click `Download ZIP` in right panel of repository and extract it.
+or click `Download ZIP` in the right panel of the repository and extract it.
-* Open latest version of notebook in **Jupyter Notebook**.
+* Open the latest version of the notebook in **Jupyter Notebook**.

 Visualization Preview